 In my work with LGBTQ people and their families, I hear an abundance of both heartbreaking and redeeming stories.
 The heartbreaking ones remind me of why I do the work that I do, while the redeeming ones are a reflection of the work that we as a progressive faith community are accomplishing.
-However, over the last few months, I’ve had a handful of both public and private encounters that have reminded me that we have not come as far as we think when it comes to educating those who say they support us.
-Whether people realize it or not, a great deal of responsibility comes along with being an LGBTQ ally (or an ally of any marginalized group for that matter.)
-This post is meant to outline some traits of a true ally in hopes that you will read it, meditate on it, and grow because of it…and that then you will share it with others.
+However, this past year, I’ve had a handful of both public and private encounters that have reminded me that we have not come as far as we think when it comes to educating those who say they support us.
+Whether people realize it or not, a great deal of responsibility comes along with being an LGBTQ ally (or an ally of any marginalized group.)
+This post is meant to outline some traits of a true ally in hopes that you will read it, meditate on it, and grow because of it…and then, that you will share it with others.

 This post might make you uncomfortable…and that is good.
 If you can lean into it, you will grow.
 So I invite you to take a deep breath, open your heart, and read with a spirit that is willing to learn…for that is how we make the world a better place.

 1. You Must Identify Your Own Privilege and How it Has Empowered You.